AndreasVerhoeven/SelfSizingScroller/README.md

 Additionally, checking `scrollView.scroller.isScrolling` also works to see if we're currently in a scroll animation.

 ## Extendable
- The actual scrolling and determening where to scroll to are separated, so it's easy to extend by implementing a single method in a protocol:
+ The actual scrolling and determining where to scroll to are separated, so it's easy to extend by implementing a single method in a protocol:
  ```
  protocol ScrollOffsetProviderProtocol {
    func targetScrollOffset(witStartOffset startOffset: CGPoint) -> CGPoint?